After Arrival

 Anyone who has entered Germany with a visa and is planning a stay of more than three months in Germany, has to extend their Aufenthaltstitel (residence permit) at the Immigration Office.

-To do so, you will need to go to the Immigration Office.
-You will need the following documents (for yourself and accompanying family members, if applicable):
+During the online registration with the Immigration Office you will need the following documents (for yourself and accompanying family members, if applicable):

 • valid passport